jorge2412/DataLake2/Mixed Reality/HoloLens (Draft)/Session 2 - Hands On/HoloLens HOL.md

     _Changing platform settings_

 1. Click the **Player Settings...** button under the list of platforms.
-This will open a new region within the "Inspector" panel.
-Click **Publishing Settings** in the "Inspector" panel to display the project's publishing settings.
+This will open a new region within the Inspector panel.
+Click **Publishing Settings** in the Inspector panel to display the project's publishing settings.

     ![Viewing publishing settings](Images/publisher.jpg)

     _Viewing publishing settings_

-1. Scroll to the end of the "Publishing Settings" pane, where you will find a "Capabilities" list.
-This is where you declare any capabilities that your application requires, which might require additional permissions. **SpatialPerception** and **Microphone** are common requirements, so check those.
+1. Scroll to the end of the Publishing Settings pane, where you will find a Capabilities list.
+This is where you declare any capabilities that your application requires. **SpatialPerception** and **Microphone** are common requirements, so check those.
 Also check **InternetClient** so you can run the app in the HoloLens emulator.

     ![Specifying the app's capabilities](Images/capabilities.jpg)

     _Specifying the app's capabilities_

-1. Find the "Other Settings" pane in the "Inspector" panel and expand it.
+1. Find the Other Settings pane in the Inspector panel and expand it.
 Then check the **Virtual Reality Supported** box.
 Upon selecting this option, a list of Virtual Reality SDKs should appear below.
 Verify that **Windows Holographic** appears in that list (it will likely be the only entry in the list).

     ![Specifying other settings](Images/other.jpg)

     _Specifying other settings_

 1. From the **Edit** menu, select **Project Settings** and then **Quality**.
-This will open a new region named "QualitySettings" within the "Inspector" panel.
+This will open a new region named "QualitySettings" within the Inspector panel.

     ![Accessing quality settings](Images/quality.jpg)